Are you an up-and-coming artist in the early to mid stages of your career? Or do you support the UK music scene as a promoter, label or manager?

 Here’s what the artists on our 2018 and 2020 programmes achieved:

-2022 collaboration with spitfire audio
+project with spitfire audio

 Eight of the 2020-22 cohort of musicians worked alongside our partner Spitfire Audio to develop their own bespoke LABS sounds, which together were launched as an ethereal collection called ‘Astral Forms‘.
 LABS is an infinite series of software instruments, made by musicians in London that anyone, anywhere can use to compose music.
 The sounds come as a free plugin for your DAW (Digital Audio Workstation).